Starfish-develop/Starfish/docs/cookbook.rst

     # create the grid using settings in config.yaml
     pca.py --create

+    # Note, need to create a "plots" directory locally.

     # Plot all of the eigenspectra and the histogram of weights
     pca.py --plot=eigenspectra